morisawa-inc/ReferenceGlyph/README.md

 ## Requirements

 Tested with Glyphs 2.3 on OS X 10.11.
+Also supports Glyphs 3.

 ## License